 Policy Development and Research:

 The Global Programme contributes through programmes and projects that identify, disseminate and apply good practices in preventing and controlling corruption and has produced multiple technical and policy guides, including the Anti-Corruption ToolKit.
 GPAC has produced assessment publications based on missions undertaken in the respective countries.
 The Global Programme engages also other agencies in this process, both through the International Group for Anti-Corruption Coordination as well as bilaterally.
-The ACU is working with UNIDO on 2005 corruption multi-media and promotional materials the development and implementation of measures and tools for small and medium size enterprises to protect themselves against corruption.
+The ACU is working with UNIDO on the development and implementation of measures and tools for small and medium size enterprises to protect themselves against corruption.
 Finally, the ACU is a partner with UNICRI on a project for the development of a guide on best practices and the creation of an electronic library for the implementation of the UNCAC.
 The Anti-Corruption Unit continues its efforts to coordinate and facilitate the development benchmarks, methodologies and approaches for a global assessment of corruption, as well as anti-corruption efforts.

 Awareness Raising and Outreach: